eswarchandravidyasagar/dev-guide/README.md

 Thus, merging and pull requests together provide a powerful mechanism for collaborative development, enabling developers to work on separate tasks, propose changes, review code, and integrate features in a controlled and iterative manner.

+### Public and Private Repositories
+In GitHub, you can create either public or private repositories.
+The primary difference between the two lies in who can see and interact with the repository.
+We recommend initially creating all repositories as private.
+This provides a safe space to build, test, and refine code.
+Once the code is considered ready for an initial release, it can undergo an internal peer review process.
+After passing the peer review, the repository may then be converted to a public repository if the project is suitable for public release.

+Even when a repository is private, all privacy and security precautions should still be strictly adhered to.
+The entire history of a repository, including contents of all past commits, become publicly accessible when a repository is made public.
+This also underscores the need for a thorough review of the entire git history during our peer review process.
+Refer to [Privacy](#privacy) and [Security](#security) for more specific guidance on these topics.

 ### Other Git Concepts and GitHub Features

 #### Stashing
-`Stash` is a command that takes your modified tracked files, stages changes, and saves them on a stack of unfinished changes that you can reapply at any time.
+`stash` is a command that takes your modified tracked files, stages changes, and saves them on a stack of unfinished changes that you can reapply at any time.
 This is useful when you want to switch branches, but you don't want to commit your changes yet.

 To stash changes: